GeorgeAdamon/ModernComputerGraphicsResources/Repositories.md

 _: Computational geometry meets evolutionary algorithms and biomimicry._

 * [Geometric Tools](https://www.geometrictools.com/index.html)
-_:The official site for the Geometric Tools Engine, a library of source code for computing in the fields of mathematics, graphics, image analysis and physics.
-Alongside the source code, lots of great resources about computational geometry.
+_: The official site for the Geometric Tools Engine, a library of source code for computing in the fields of mathematics, graphics, image analysis and physics.
+Alongside the source code, lots of great resources about computational geometry._